Clarendon Station Upgrade

 Project overview

-The NSW Government is improving access at Clarendon Station.
+The NSW Government has improved accessibility at Clarendon Station.

-The upgrade is being delivered as part of the Transport Access Program, a NSW Government initiative to provide a better experience for public transport customers by delivering accessible, modern, secure and integrated transport infrastructure across the state.
+The upgrade was delivered as part of the Transport Access Program and Commuter Car Park Program, NSW Government initiatives to provide a better experience for public transport customers by delivering accessible, modern, secure and integrated transport infrastructure across the state.

-Transport for NSW has already delivered an additional 14 commuter car park spaces along Racecourse Road close to Clarendon Station as part of the NSW Government’s Commuter Car Park Program, providing commuters with more convenient access to public transport at key interchanges and helping to ease congestion on our roads.
+The new all-day car parking spaces provide commuters with more convenient access to public transport at key interchanges and helping to ease congestion on our roads.

 Key benefits